AkshajP/DocIngestAndQuery/enhancements.md

 Let me know if any specific component should be prioritized or if you'd like to see additional details about any part of the existing code.

 - Input and output tokens count differently in `query_engine.py`
- - parametrise flat, tree searches and summary and original chunk filters
+- parametrise flat, tree searches, summary and original chunk filters (tree= [1,2] / [0])
 - handling of clear history
+- Connect title generation to llm
 - _is_relevant_to_query method using embedding
+- upload job manager and real time stats
+- connect case_user_access table

+## Advanced

-case user role documents
+- Retry mechanism and mid-process persistence case user role documents